XunaXu/Rainbow/README.md

-# My rainbow bag has a lot of coding goodies, like cute algorithms, new cool languages, ..., things that interest me.
+# My rainbow bag

+It has a lot of coding goodies, like cute algorithms, new cool languages, ..., things which interest me.